ameibrahim/UTIClassification/training/datasets/README.md

-The data for this project is huge to store on Git LFS.
+The data for this project is too big to store on Git LFS.

-There is a link to be able to pull the exact cleaned, structured and split data for this project on kaggle using the link: ["https://kaggle.com](...pending upload)

-You can use the same link above to download the data, and consolidate all the images if you decide to do a different data split.
-The split and consolidate python scripts are avaialable with the same names respectively.
+It has been stored on kaggle for all version.

+# ORIGINAL DATA

 The following link is for the original data that has not been tampered with in any way. ["https://kaggle.com](...pending upload)

+# STRUCTURED DATA

+The link for just structured data is here, you can use the split ipynb files to split it on your own.
+The data is copied over to an output folder.
+Running the script again erases the split and gives you a new output dataset with a different split.

 once you download the dataset, it has to be in the same folder name underneath data. if unsure, put the folder exactly where you see this README.md file.

-training
-  |__ datasets
+training/ \
+└── datasets/ \
+ ├── \_\_uti\_\_ \
+ └── \_\_uti-no-uti\_\_

+# STRUCTURED AND SPLIT 65/25/10 ( Recommended Download )

+There is a link to be able to pull the exact cleaned, structured and split data for this project on kaggle using the link: ["https://kaggle.com](...pending upload)

+once you download the dataset, it has to be in the same folder name underneath data. if unsure, put the folder exactly where you see this README.md file.

+training/ \
+└── datasets/ \
-    |__ uti
+ ├── uti
-    |__ uti_no-uti
+└── uti-no-uti